-Anticipated work for the next quarter includes additional MWD tests at locations based on the DOT needs, as well as continuing to perform data analysis and evaluation.
+Anticipated work for the next quarter includes additional MWD tests in Newington, NH, at the beginning of April, as well as continue to perform data analysis and evaluation.
 Our collaboration with other users will also continue through the MWD Users Group.